 What is Bucatini all'Amatriciana?

-Pasta amatriciana is a traditional Italian pasta dish, featuring a sauce made with guanciale or pancetta, tomatoes, Pecorino Romano cheese, chiles, and (sometimes) wine.
-It is believed to have originated in the village of Amatrice, inc Central Italy.
+Pasta Amatriciana is a traditional Italian pasta dish, believed to have originated in the villiage of Amatrice, in Central Italy.
+It features a sauce made with guanciale (or pancetta), tomatoes, Pecorino Romano cheese, chiles, and (sometimes) wine.

 The infusion of the savory pork and Pecorino Romano are perfectly balanced with the tangy tomatoes and spicy chiles for a simple, yet decadently delicious pasta dish.